 But Why did I Sprain it?

-Ligament sprains occur when a joint is twisted or bent backward out of its normal range of movement.
+Ligament sprains occur when a joint is twisted or bent backwards out of its normal range of movement.
 Any ligament can become sprained.
 The commonest we see are finger sprains, wrist sprains, ankle sprains and that blessed thumb sprain!

 Probably your thumb was not in the correct position in the first place, or you weren’t blocking that mae geri right!
 Maybe your fist was not tight enough, or perhaps your foot wasn’t moving in the right direction.